1959 Martin D-28

 Original excellent tortoise celluloid pickguard with no problems.
 The Ebony bridge appears to be a newer copy.
 Cut-thru bone saddle.

 The Brazilian Rosewood back and sides should be pointed out, as they show off the highest grade of quarter-sawn Brazilian Rosewood.
-Just a year or so past 1959 and you begin to see lots of Martins D-21’s and D-28’s and D-35’s made with lower grades of flat sawn Brazilian Rosewood.
 The back AND the sides exhibit this quarter-sawn grain.
-The is one repaired crack near the waist on the treble side of the back (previously mentioned).
+There is one repaired crack near the waist on the treble side of the back (previously mentioned).
 Wooden marquetry strip inlaid along the center of the back.

 This is a guitar that any guitar player would be proud to own.
 Comes with hard case.